Boehringer-Ingelheim/pyPept/README.md

 ## Purpose

 Here we present pyPept, a package to allow the analysis of natural and modified peptides that are assembled based on personalized monomer dictionaries using the Boehringer Ingelheim line notation format (BILN).
-From the BILN, the peptide construct can then be represented as an RDKit object for further prediction of properties and chemical structures.
+From the BILN, the peptide construct can then be represented as an RDKit object for further prediction of properties and usage in a variety of software packages that handle chemical structures.

 ## Required third-party tools

-The package relies on RDKit (https://rdkit.org/) and the BioPython (https://biopython.org/) python packages to map the BILN peptide and generate the different molecular formats.
+The package relies on the RDKit (https://rdkit.org/) and BioPython (https://biopython.org/) packages to map the BILN peptide and generate different molecular formats.

 ## Quick installation